-The National Safety Council Window Safety Task Force offers these suggestions to help protect children:
+Window Safety Task Force in 1997 to educate caregivers about window safety.
+The Task Force offers these suggestions to help protect children:

 - Keep windows closed and locked when children are present

-- When opening windows for ventilation, make sure children can't reach them
+- If windows are open, make sure children can't reach them

-- For a double-hung window on an upper floor of the home, open the top sash nearest the ceiling for ventilation while keeping the bottom sash closed
+- For a double-hung window on an upper floor, open the top sash for ventilation and keep the bottom sash closed

 - Keep furniture away from windows as they could tempt a curious child to climb and potentially fall

-- Don't allow children to jump on beds or other furniture, which could lead to a fall
+- Don't allow children to jump on beds or other furniture

-- If there are young children in the home, install ASTM-approved fall prevention devices on limited-opening hardware, which only allows a window to open a few inches
+- If there are young children in the home, install ASTM-approved limited-opening hardware, which only allows a window to open a few inches